 The trope of the mystical disabled person is varied, flexible, and very common.

-At its core, it’s about a disabled character—frequently mentally ill, developmentally disabled, and/or blind—with some sort of unusual ability.
+At its core, it’s about a disabled character — frequently mentally ill, developmentally disabled, and/or blind — with an unusual ability.
 While this trope is related to that of the “disability superpower” and often overlaps, I feel like it has a unique status of its own.
 Rather than just any superpower, these abilities are often unexplained and mysterious; the characters either hold or are the clue to saving the day, giving them a unique, mystical role in the plot.

 A blind girl who’s the only one to see the ghosts haunting the main characters.

 A little kid with Down’s syndrome who solves the riddle everyone is struggling with.

 A schizophrenic person whose seemingly nonsensical ramblings hold the clue to the mystery.

 An autistic boy with world-altering powers beyond anyone’s comprehension.

 All of these characters are ridiculously easy to imagine because we see them so often.
 They’re most common in SFF settings, where either they’ll be the only person with a magical ability, or — in a world where these abilities are commonplace — theirs will be the rarest, strongest, or most important.
 They also appear in settings without any supernatural aspects, in which case the character often has savant-like abilities or unusual insight.

 One of the typical things about this trope is that the characters usually aren’t well-rounded, realistic, grounded characters.
 They’re Othered.
 They’re ooh-ed and aah-ed over, feared or worshiped, set apart.
 They’re unusual.
 They’re mystical.
 They’re mysterious.
 They’re different.
 They’re unexplained.

 They’re rarely just a regular person dealing with their own crap alongside the rest of the cast.
 Instead, their disability and their ability — and the seeming contradiction thereof — are defining aspects of their characters.